WWE News: Former World Champion Opens Up About Failed Title Run

 Since parting ways with the WWE Championship, Mahal has been a United States Champion.
 However, his run with the secondary title didn’t last long and he was subsequently used in comedy skits.
 Prior to his injury, Mahal was a stalwart of the 24/7 Championship scene, having captured the title two times only to lose it again shortly afterward.

 As The Inquisitr previously documented, Mahal signed a new five-year contract with the company earlier this year.
-While that gives him plenty of time to rise the ranks again on the Monday Night Raw or Friday Night SmackDown roster, it’s one of many examples of lower-card talent being given new deals to dissuade them from joining WWE’s competitors.
+While that gives him plenty of time to rise in the ranks again on the Monday Night Raw or Friday Night SmackDown roster, it’s one of many examples of lower-card talent being given new deals to dissuade them from joining WWE’s competitors.

 It remains to be seen what the company’s plans are for the 33-year-old, but he should be back in action in the coming months.